Timokleia/timeline-builder/README.md

 ## Timeline Builder

-Use Timeline.js to build a timeline!
+Use Timeline.js to build a timeline ⌛️!
 With thanks to the Knight Lab at [NorthWestern University](https://timeline.knightlab.com/).

 While you can use a spreadsheet to build your timeline as per the docs, here's a sample of how to build your timeline using JSON.